Blandina: Traditional history

 The traditional account regarding Blandina is reported by Eusebius in his Historia Ecclesiastica.

-She belongs to the band of martyrs of Lyon who, after some of their number had endured frightful tortures, suffered martyrdom in 177 in the reign of Marcus Aurelius.
+Blandina belonged to the band of martyrs of Lyon who, after some of their number had endured frightful tortures, suffered martyrdom in 177 in the reign of Marcus Aurelius.
 Almost all we know of Blandina comes from a letter sent from the Church of Lyon to the Churches of Asia Minor.
-Eusebius gives significant space of her life and death in his book as he quotes from the aforementioned epistle to Asia Minor.
-The fanaticism of the Roman populace in Lyon had been excited against the Christians so that the latter, when they ventured to show themselves publicly, were harassed and ill-treated.
+Eusebius gives significant space for her life and death in his book as he quotes from the aforementioned epistle to Asia Minor.
+The Roman populace in Lyon had been excited against the Christians so that the latter, when they ventured to show themselves publicly, were harassed and ill-treated.

 While the imperial legate was away, the chiliarch, a military commander, and the duumvir, a civil magistrate, threw a number of Christians, who confessed their faith, into prison.
 When the legate returned, the imprisoned believers were brought to trial.
 Among these Christians was Blandina, a slave, who had been taken into custody along with her master, also a Christian.
 Her companions greatly feared that on account of her bodily frailty she might not remain steadfast under torture.
 But although the legate caused her to be tortured in a horrible manner, so that even the executioners became exhausted "as they did not know what more they could do to her", still she remained faithful and repeated to every question "I am a Christian, and we commit no wrongdoing."